VeronicaRuizBautista/VeronicaRuizBautista/README.md

 <!--Start Intro-->

 ### 🙋💻 &nbsp;About Me
-<p align="left">Soy una Desarrolladora de Software, cuento con experiencia en la creación de diversos proyectos que me han permitido fortalecer mis habilidades y conocimientos.</p>
+<p align="left">I am a Software Developer and AI Developer with experience in creating various projects that have allowed me to strengthen my skills and knowledge.</p>

-- ✨ Pasión por el aprendizaje
+- ✨ Passion for learning
-- 🌱 Aprendiendo nuevos lenguajes y frameworks
+- 🌱 Learning new languages and frameworks
-- 👩‍💻 Trabajando en proyectos personales
+- 👩‍💻 Working on personal projects
 <!--End Intro-->

 <!--Languages and Tools Section-->